Tknika/iombian-discover/README.md

 ![iombian-discover builder](https://github.com/Tknika/iombian-discover/workflows/iombian-discover%20builder/badge.svg)

-This is a companion app for the [iombian project](http://https://github.com/Tknika/iombian), aimed to help discovering iombian devices available in the local network.
+This is a companion app for the [IoMBian project](https://github.com/Tknika/iombian), aimed to help discovering IoMBian devices available in the local network.

 ## Author